joannaarreola/Python/BRFSS Smoking Analysis/BRFSS Smoking Analysis Project Document.md

 # BRFSS Smoking Behavior Analysis: End-to-End Data Project

 ## Overview
-This project analyzes smoking behavior among U.S. adults using the 2023 BRFSS dataset, combining SQL, Python, and Tableau to understand demographic patterns, socioeconomic disparities, and state-level differences in smoking prevalence.
-The goal is to demonstrate a full-stack analytical workflow from raw data preparation to interactive visualization.
+This project analyzes smoking behavior among U.S. adults using the 2023 BRFSS dataset.
+It utilizes SQL, Python, and Tableau to understand demographic patterns, socioeconomic disparities, and state-level differences in smoking prevalence.
+The goal is to demonstrate an analytical workflow from raw data preparation to interactive visualization.

 This project integrates:

-**Python:** for detailed data cleaning, creation of export-ready datasets for SQL and Tableau, and visualization
+**Python:** for data cleaning, creation of export-ready datasets for SQL and Tableau, and visualization

-**SQL:** for querying, filtering, and summarizing the BRFSS data subset
+**SQL:** for querying, filtering, summarizing the BRFSS data subset, validating Python findings

 **Tableau:** for interactive dashboards highlighting state-level smoking z-scores, income × education effects, and demographic risk patterns

 The final product is a Tableau dashboard, giving a clear view of where smoking disparities are most pronounced and which population groups are at higher risk.

 ## Dataset Description
-The analysis uses the 2023 Behavioral Risk Factor Surveillance System (BRFSS) dataset, a nationally representative U.S. health survey with over 400,000 adult respondents.
+The analysis uses the 2023 Behavioral Risk Factor Surveillance System (BRFSS) dataset, a nationally representative U.S. health survey with over 400,000 survey responses.
 The raw dataset includes demographic, socioeconomic, and health behavior variables.
-For this project, the focus was on smoking-related variables along with key demographics such as income, education, age, sex, race, and state.
-After cleaning and standardizing categories, the dataset was used to examine population-level smoking patterns and state-level disparities.
+For this project, the focus was on smoking-related variables and key demographics such as income, education, age, sex, race, and state.
+After cleaning and standardizing categories, the dataset was used to examine how smoking patterns varied by different variables.

 **Source:** BRFSS (Behavioral Risk Factor Surveillance System) - https://www.kaggle.com/datasets/isuruprabath/brfss-2023-csv-dataset?resource=download

 *Sample extracted for project use*

-**Size:** 410187 rows
+**Size:** 410187 rows (sample)

 **Key Variables Used:**

 - `_smoker3`: Smoking status (Current smoker – every day, Current smoker – some days, Former smoker, Never smoked)
-- `_state`: Respondent’s state.
+- `_state`: Respondent’s state
 - `sexvar`: Identifier for sex (male/female)
 - `_ageg5yr`: Categorical age variable, with ages in 5 year bins
 - `_incomg1`: Categorical Income classification